astropy/astropy-APEs/APE22.rst

    break code that directly imports the symbols (as Python does not use ``__all__`` for this purpose), but it will break code that expects private symbols and uses ``import *``.
-2. Adds prefixes to many objects that are not public.
+2. Adds prefixes to many symbols that are not public.
 This can be done in a backward compatible way by adding a ``__getattr__`` method to the module that raises a warning for any object that is not public.
 This will allow existing code to continue to work, while encouraging people to fix their code to use